Skip to content

 Russo excited by Chelsea quarter-final for 'positive' Arsenal

-"We're playing well, we're playing good football and I think that breeds confidence in everyone.
-We're grinding out results in different ways, everyone is contributing, so I think the feeling around the whole team in general is really positive.
+"We are winning as well, we are grinding out results in different ways and everyone is contributing in different ways, so I think the feeling around the whole team in general is really positive."

 What's coming up for Arsenal?